On the Trinity

+Development

-It is placed by him in his Retractationes among the works written (meaning begun) in AD 400.
-In letters of 410 and 414 and at the end of 415, it is referred to as still unfinished and unpublished.
-But a letter of 412 states that friends were at that time asking to complete and publish it, and the letter to Aurelius, which was sent with the treatise itself when actually completed, states that a portion of it, while still unrevised and incomplete, was in fact surreptitiously made public.
+De Trinitate is placed by Augustine in his Retractationes, among the works written (meaning begun) in AD 400.
+In letters of 410 and 414 and at the end of 415, it is referred to as still unfinished and unpublished, but a letter of 412 states that friends were at that time asking to complete and publish it, and the letter to Aurelius, which was sent with the treatise itself when actually completed, states that a portion of it, while still unrevised and incomplete, was in fact surreptitiously made public.
 It was still in hand in 416: in Book XIII, a quotation occurs from the 12th Book of the De Civitate Dei; and another quotation in Book XV, from the 99th Tractate on John's Gospel.

 The Retractationes, which refer to it, are usually dated not later than 428.
 The letter to Bishop Aurelius also states that the work was many years in progress and was begun in Saint Augustine's early manhood.
 It was finished in his old age.
 Arthur West Haddan inferred from this evidence that it was written between 400, when he was forty-six years old and had been Bishop of Hippo about four years, and 428 at the latest; but it probably had been published ten or twelve years earlier, in or around 417.